Siteimprove/alfa/docs/guides/writing-a-parser.md

 ## Background

-The `alfa-parser` package contains functionality to make it easy to implement a parser.
+The `alfa-parser` package contains functionality to make it easy to implement a parser ([parsers combinators](https://en.wikipedia.org/wiki/Parser_combinator)).
 This package is used internally by Alfa to parse HTML, CSS etc., but it can be used for any parsing scenario.

 For this guide we want to create a parser that parses the content of the HTML attribute `autocomplete`.
 The content of the attribute must follow a set of rules as defined in the [HTML specification](https://html.spec.whatwg.org/multipage/#autofill-detail-tokens).